chenkham/Echofy-android/.github/ISSUE_TEMPLATE/bug-report-.md

----
+﻿---
 name: Bug Report
-about: Report a bug found in OpenTune to help us improve the application
+about: Report a bug found in Echofy to help us improve the application
 title: "[BUG] Brief description of the issue"
 labels: bug
 assignees: Arturo254